community & Postsecondary partnerships...

 Cleveland Middle School has an active Parent Teacher Organization (PTO) that is invested in the academic achievement of the students, the school's culture, and climate.
 In addition to regular PTO meetings, the PTO president regularly meets with Dr. Laing to bring concerns and opportunities to the leadership of the school.

 Nothing great happens when you do it alone.
 Over the years we have had a motivated and dedicated group of individuals that collaborate with our teachers to identify what matters and how to make it happen with the support of community funds provided by generous business partners or extensive exhibits and guest speakers.
 Inspired and assisted by grants our school has been able to provide yearly musicals, create mosaics of lasting beauty, enjoy lively storytellers and grow an online collection for the district's digital library.
-The Allied Arts Council and the Bradley Cleveland Public Education Foundation have helped teachers to shape the future of their communities by enhancing the classroom experience.
+The Allied Arts Council, Pizza Hut and the Bradley Cleveland Public Education Foundation have helped teachers to shape the future of their communities by enhancing the classroom experience.
 The Museum at 5ive Points offers the Story of our Region, its artifacts and exhibits have helped bring history to life for our students.
 The collective wisdom of our community donors and docents have been a mainstay for enriching activities that make the school experience memorable and effective.
 Their support creates a shared sense of belonging and have ultimately strengthen the social, cultural vibrancy of our school.

 "None of us, including me, ever do great things.
 But we can all do small things, with great love, and together we can do something wonderful."